 Triumphator is a company that was based near Leipzig in (East) Germany.
 It was founded in 1900 as Leipziger Röhrenwerke GmbH, and made vacuum tubes.
 In 1904 they started manufacturing pinwheel calculators under the brand name Triumphator.
 This development was led by Otto Holzapfel, an engineer who had previously worked at Grimme Natalis (Brunsviga).
 Their pinwheel machines were the first to have a an input display register, and a counter with a full carry mechanism that worked in both directions.
 In 1907 the company changed its name to Triumphatorwerk mbH, and with only minor name changes continued producing calculators until the late 1960s.
 During most of that time the factory was in Mölkau, just East of Leipzig.

 Otto Holzapfel left Triumphator in 1914 in order to found his own company called "Lipsia Rechenmaschinen-Fabrik O. Holzapfel & Cie" (Lipsia is the latin name for Leipzig).
 The first World War meant the company only started producing pinwheel calculators in 1919.
 In 1927 it also started making small adders.
-The first of these was the Lipsiaddi, but in around 1930 came the Lipsia Addi 7.
-The main mechanical differences between this machine and the later Triumphator KA are that it only has 7 digits and that its register is cleared using a crank instead of a button.
+The first of these was the Lipsiaddi, a very simple adder (see the Resulta A for a similar machine), but in around 1930 came the Addi 7.
 They also made the Addi 9, which had 9 digits.

-Leipzig is in East Germany so after the second World War the calculatots Lipsia was producing were now only for use in the Eastern Bloc.
-Lipsia became a subsidiary of VEB Metallbau, but in 1953 the East German government took full control of the assets and it was merged into Triumphator.
+Leipzig is in East Germany so after the second World War the calculators Lipsia was producing were now only for use in the Eastern Bloc.
+In 1950 Lipsia became a subsidiary of VEB Metallbau, and Addi 7 machines like mine bear this company name.
+In 1953 the East German government took full control of the assets and it was merged into Triumphator.
 Meanwhile in West Germany from 1949 till 1958 the company Regent-Feinbau was able to make and sell an exact copy of the Addi 7 called the Argenta.

 It is unclear whether Triumphator ever actually produced the Addi 7, but in 1957 they released the Triumphator KA to replace it.
 It was in production for about three years.
 The Triumphator company was taken over by VEB Buchungsmaschinenwerk Karl-Marx-Stadt in 1969 and Triumphator then ceased to exist as a brand.